SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 ### Zitadel

-Zitadel is a newer implementation of a SSO IdP.
-It is implemented in Go and under active development.
+Zitadel is a newer implementation of an SSO IdP.
+It is implemented in Go and under active development and maintained by ZITADEL.

+The project is open for community [contributions](https://github.com/zitadel/zitadel/blob/main/CONTRIBUTING.md) to all parts of the eco system.
+Feature requests and bugs being tracked on [Github](https://github.com/orgs/zitadel/projects/2/views/5) for development.
+Community questions can be asked in the [public chat](https://zitadel.com/chat) or via [Github Discussions](https://github.com/zitadel/zitadel/discussions).
+ZITADEL offers support for the commonly used authentication and authorization protocols such as OIDC, OAuth2, SAML2.
+It is a compliant and certified OpenID Connect provider with support for various Grant Types for both human users and machine users.
+Compared to Keycloak SPIs, ZITADEL offers Actions to customize and integrate (eg, calling external APIs, Webhooks, customizing pre-built workflows, customizing tokens)
+Actions are executed at runtime and can be maintained independently of platform.
+Identity brokering (OIDC, SAML, JWT) can be configured system-wide or for each organization with templates.
+Users will be created just in time for audit purposes and linked to the external identity provider.
+Users can have multiple identity providers linked to their profile.

 It came to attention of the SCS project because it offers a fresh take of an organization focussed data model, which has